javipalanca/simfleet/docs/develop.rst

             self.addBehaviour(behav)

-The reception of messages is particular in SPADE, since messages can only be received by behaviors, and so Thus, SPADE provides each behavior executed by any agent with its own mailbox, and defines a mechanism in order to configure the particular behavior that must receive each message, according to the message type.
+The reception of messages is particular in SPADE, since messages can only be received by behaviors, and so SPADE provides each behavior executed by any agent with its own mailbox, and defines a mechanism in order to configure the particular behavior that must receive each message, according to the message type.
 This mechanism is carried out with `ACLTemplates`.
 When an agent receives a new message it checks if the message matches each of the behaviors using a template with which they where registered.
 If there is a match, the message is delivered to the